A.F.C. Richmond: Stadium

-While Nelson Road itself is fictional, the scenes set at the stadium are filmed at Selhurst Park, the real-life home of Crystal Palace F.C. in South London.
-The production team digitally modifies the stadium to match the show’s aesthetic and to represent Richmond’s home venue, blending authentic football atmosphere with the series’ storytelling.
+While Nelson Road itself is fictional, the scenes set at the stadium are filmed at Selhurst Park, the real-life home of Crystal Palace F.C. in the London Borough of Croydon.
+The production team digitally modifies the stadium to match the show's aesthetic and to represent Richmond's home venue.

 Nelson Road is depicted as a classic English ground with close-up seating, raucous fan support, and a strong sense of community.
-The stadium becomes a symbol of Richmond’s identity, hosting everything from decisive matches to emotional character arcs, including Ted’s speeches, Jamie Tartt’s return, and Roy Kent’s final games as a player.
+The stadium becomes a symbol of Richmond's identity, hosting everything from decisive matches to emotional character arcs, including Ted's speeches, Jamie Tartt’s return, and Roy Kent’s final games as a player.

 Kit and sponsorship

-In the third season of Ted Lasso, A.F.C.
-Richmond is portrayed as entering a kit sponsorship agreement with the sportswear company Nike.
-This partnership coincides with the team's return to the Premier League within the show's storyline and includes updated uniforms incorporating Nike’s branding.
-The fictional deal represents a transition from previously unbranded kits to those associated with a well-known manufacturer, symbolizing the club’s increased prominence in the series’ narrative and its expanding presence among the show's fan base.
+In season 1 of Ted Lasso, AFC Richmond's kit is manufactured by fictitious brand Verani Sports, and their shirt sponsor is the fictitious airline Dubai Air.

+During season 2, Richmond winger Sam Obisanya learns that Dubai Air's parent company (the fictitious Cerethium Oil) has been polluting his home country of Nigeria, and bribing the government to turn a blind eye, shortly after accepting a marketing campaign with Dubai Air.
+While preparing for their Championship match against Coventry City, Obisanya covers the Dubai Air logo on his chest in protest, and the rest of the team follows suit.
+Some time later, Richmond drops Dubai Air as its sponsor in favor of the fictional dating app Bantr, which their PR consultant is promoting.